 If you didn’t know, the latest Occupational Employment Statistics issued by the U.S. Bureau of Labor Statistics stated that the median annual wage for a veterinary assistant was $22,830 in May 2011.* The middle 50% earned between $19,010 and $28,370.* The lowest 10% earned an average of $16,970, and the highest 10% earned more than $34,970.* This is a chance for you to make a living by working with animals and doing what you love.

 Explore the wild side of Veterinary Assisting

 As a student working toward your Certificate in Veterinary Assisting, you’ll participate in a combination of classroom, laboratory and externship experiences.
 Classroom lectures cover topics ranging from animal anatomy and behavior to medical terminology and emergency care.
-The Veterinary Assistant program is designed to prepare you for work in any of the following environments:
+The Veterinary Assisting program is designed to prepare you for work in any of the following environments:

 - Veterinary hospitals and clinics